 If a network device is NOT able to support the required cryptographic protocol, algorithm and key length, the system will be at risk of a cryptographic compromise.
-In such cases, the longest feasible key length must be implemented and the legacy device scheduled for replacement as a matter of urgency.
+In such cases, the longest feasible key length must be implemented and the device scheduled for replacement as a matter of urgency.

-System Classification(s): All Classifications; Compliance: MUST [CID:2137]
+17.2.20.C.01.
+Control System Classifications(s): All Classifications; Compliance: Must [CID:2137]

-Legacy devices which are NOT capable of implementing required key lengths MUST be reconfigured with the longest feasible key length as a matter of urgency.
+Devices which are NOT capable of implementing required key lengths MUST be reconfigured with the longest feasible key length as a matter of urgency.

-17.2.19.C.02.
-ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:2138]
+17.2.20.C.02.
+Control System Classifications(s): All Classifications; Compliance: Must [CID:2138]

-Legacy devices which are NOT capable of implementing required key lengths MUST be scheduled for replacement as a matter of urgency.
+Devices which are NOT capable of implementing required key lengths MUST be scheduled for replacement as a matter of urgency.